dekoza/mtgpl/M14_Rulebook.rst

 a spell, and resolves just like a spell.
 If you activate an ability but then the permanent the ability came from leaves the battlefield, the ability will still resolve.

-Some activated abilities contain the {T} symbol in their costs.
+Some activated abilities contain the |tap| symbol in their costs.
 This means that you must tap the permanent to activate the ability.
 You can't activate the ability if the permanent is already tapped.

 Keywords